Aruba Flamingo Beach: Worth $125? + How To Visit in 2023

 The flamingos are beautiful and the interaction can be too.
 The island makes an ideal Caribbean getaway with white sand beach, translucent waterfalls, palm trees, and all the trimmings that come with an island getaway.

 The flamingos are not everywhere in Aruba, but only found on one private island.

 There are not a whole lot of flamingos on the beach, only around 7 at one time and they are not wild nor native to the island.
 I struggle with anywhere that artificially feeds the wildlife, as it keeps them at the mercy of humans.

-This private island requires a day pass to enter or as a guest of the Renaissance hotel.
+This private island requires a day pass to enter (currently unavailable) or as a guest of the Renaissance Hotel.
 Either option does not come cheap.

-The interaction with the flamingos can be beautiful too yielding great photos in the process, but it often gets crowded.
+The interaction with the flamingos can be beautiful too, yielding great photos in the process, but it can get crowded.